gregpierreputra/Project_HMR/README.md

 We have provided `mlruns` folder that contains our training logs.
 You should be able to see our training logs when you open the mlflow ui in the browser.

+## Runing the Demo

+You can run the demo by running the `demo.py`.
+Please consult the `demo.sh` for required command line arguments, or run `python demo.py --help`.

+## Training

+### Dataset

+To do training, you need to download the datasets from the [4DHumans](https://github.com/shubham-goel/4D-Humans) repo.
+You should put the datasets at `/opt/ml/data/MDN`.
+Consult the `IMAGE_DATASETS` on `hmr/datasets/datamodule.py` for exact folder structure.

+You should also have a running mlflow instance.

+To run the training, change the arguments on the `train.sh` and execute it, or you can run the `train.py` by providing required arguments.

 ## Sample Outputs